LWFlouisa/SpecificStoryTropes/README.md

-# SpecificStoryTropes
+# UnTropes
-A personal blog defining specific tropes and listing them from my short fiction.
+A website for archiving and assigning untropes to unfiction.